What We Do in the Shadows (TV series): Season 4

-The fourth season also received universal acclaim from critics.
-On Rotten Tomatoes, the fourth season has an approval rating of 100%, based on 29 reviews, with an average rating of 8.7/10.
+The fourth season also received acclaim from critics.
+On Rotten Tomatoes, it has an approval rating of 100%, based on 29 reviews, with an average rating of 8.6/10.
 The website's critical consensus reads, "Aside from turning this demonic household into Three Vampires and a Baby, What We Do in the Shadows doubles down on what it does best without drastically changing the formula – and remains fang-tastic all the same."
-On Metacritic, the fourth season has an average score of 84 out of 100, based on 8 critics, indicating "universal acclaim".
+On Metacritic, the fourth season has an average score of 84 out of 100, based on eight critics, indicating "universal acclaim".
 However, some critics complained of the reductive treatment of Nandor's wife, Marwa, in season 4.
 Comic Book Resources complained of the show "stripping a woman of her identity – physically and mentally – for laughs" and The Mary Sue stated that "What We Do in the Shadows missed hard with its treatment of Marwa."

+Season 5

+The fifth season also received positive reviews.
+On Rotten Tomatoes, it has an approval rating of 95%, based on 35 reviews, with an average rating of 7.65/10.
+The site's critical consensus reads, "Displaying a comedic longevity that'd make even a vampire blush, What We Do in the Shadows enters its fifth season showing no signs of getting long in the fang."
+On Metacritic, the fifth season has an average score of 85 out of 100, based on 11 critics, indicating "universal acclaim".

+Season 6

+The sixth season also received positive reviews.
+On Rotten Tomatoes, it has an approval rating of 91%, based on 23 reviews, with an average rating of 7.8/10.
+The site's critical consensus reads, "What We Do in the Shadows wisely chooses to stick a stake in it before the Staten Island shenanigans become stale, preserving its integrity as one of television's best sitcoms."
+On Metacritic, the sixth season has an average score of 79 out of 100, based on 8 critics, indicating "generally favorable reviews".

 Ratings

+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that from June 1, 2024, to May 31, 2025, What We Do in the Shadows was streamed for a total of 55.6 million hours.